DevanshModi09/VimHero/README.md

 ```
 ╭────────────────────────────────────────────────────────────────╮
-│ Day 8 — Final Boss (Checkpoint)                                │
+│ Day 12 — X and u (Delete Backward & Undo)                       │
 │                                                                │
-│ One line's out of order, one word's a typo, one word           │
-│ shouldn't be there, one line has junk on the end.
-No new       │
-│ keys today — just Days 1-7, combined under pressure.           │
+│ Delete the two stray characters just left of the cursor,       │
+│ then undo your last edit and try again.                        │
 │                                                                │
-│ 💡 reorder first with dd/p, then fix what's left top to        │
-│ bottom — easier to spot typos once the order is right.         │
+│ 💡 X deletes backward like a mirror of x — u walks the         │
+│ buffer back one edit at a time (but doesn't take a count).     │
 │                                                                │
-│ banana                                                         │
-│ apple                                                          │
-│ quikc brown fox                                                │
+│ file0000042.txt                                                │
 │                                                                │
-│ NORMAL   keystrokes: 0   par: 21                               │
+│ NORMAL   keystrokes: 0   par: 6                                │
 ╰────────────────────────────────────────────────────────────────╯
 ```